What will a lender look at when I apply for a mortgage?

 Lenders consider many factors when evaluating your loan application, but they usually focus on four areas: Income and debt: How much money you make and what other bills you have to pay helps the lender determine if you can afford to make mortgage payments.
 Assets: This assures the lender that you have enough money to cover the costs of buying a home.
 Credit: Whether or not you've met past financial obligations helps the lender predict whether you will repay your mortgage.
 Property: The home you want to buy has to be worth enough to act as collateral for the mortgage.
 Again, loan decisions are often unique, so if you're unsure of if you'll qualify and how much mortgage you can afford, call us today for advice custom to you.

-Getting preapproved means you receive a loan commitment from your mortgage company before you find a home.
-Your preapproval amount is based on a review of your credit and finances, and this commitment shows sellers that you're a qualified buyer.
-The preapproval process is quick and easy.
-United Home Loans offers same day loan commitments, so you can start home shopping right away.
+Getting pre-approved means a mortgage company reviewed your credit and cash flow to determine your affordable loan amount range.
+Unlike a rate quote, a pre-approval is custom to your financial situation, so sellers can see that you're a qualified buyer.
+The pre-approval process is quick and easy.
+United Home Loans offers same day pre-approvals, so you can start home shopping right away.
 Get started here, and call us if you need help navigating loan options.

 What if I've had credit problems?